King County Veterans Program

 Adult Services Division

-The King County Veterans Program (KCVP) Seattle office will be relocating from Belltown to Northgate in December 2020.
-KCVP’s office in Belltown is still providing services until the move later this year.
+The King County Veterans Program (KCVP) Seattle office relocated from Belltown to Northgate.
+The new location at the Northgate Executive Center II is now open for in-person services.
 No changes are being made to KCVP Tukwila.
-Learn more about the KCVP Seattle office move.

 COVID-19 Resource Page